Caramelized Onion Quinoa

 - Combine the quinoa and water in a large saucepan and bring it to a boil.
 Reduce heat to a simmer, place a lid on top, and cook the quinoa until it's soft.

 - Meanwhile, caramelize the onions.
-Melt butter in a large skillet over medium heat, then add the onions and 1 tablespoon of the olive oil.
+Melt butter in a large skillet over medium heat, then add the onions and 1 tbsp of the olive oil.
 Reduce heat to low and cook until soft, 25-30 minutes, stirring occasionally.
-If the onions seem to be browning, add 1 more tablespoon olive oil.
+If the onions seem to be browning, add 1 more tbsp olive oil.

 - Once the onions are soft and caramelized, add the spinach and garlic to the skillet and sauté for 1-2 minutes until the spinach is wilted and garlic is fragrant.